Published May 24, 2017 — Share

 Heart disease is the second leading cause of death in Canada.
 According to the Government of Canada, about 2.4 million Canadian adults — that’s one in 12 — over the age of 20 live with diagnosed heart disease.
 This is important to consider when remembering that one of the risk factors for heart disease is eating foods containing trans fat, which is typically found in baked goods, margarine and even microwaved popcorn.
 Consumption of saturated fats, found in many red meats, butter, cheese and other dairy foods, should also be limited.

 Polyunsaturated fats, found in foods like walnuts, flax seeds and fish, are the other good fats you want to consider incorporating into your diet.
 Like monounsaturated fats, these fats also help with weight management by controlling blood sugar, while also helping to reduce bad cholesterol levels in your blood, which can help to lower your risk of heart disease and stroke.
 Polyunsaturated fats include omega-3 and omega-6 fats, which are essential fatty acids required for proper brain function and cell growth.
-Our bodies can’t produce these important fats, however, so we need to make sure we’re getting enough from our diet.
+Our bodies can’t produce these, so we need to make sure we’re getting enough from our diet.

 Eating a salad a day is a great way to stay in tip-top shape!
 A big bowl of fresh fruits and vegetables helps to ensure we are not only getting our daily servings of these important foods (which many of us have a hard time doing) but also of beneficial fibre, vitamins and minerals.